Jaluus/DatabaseInterface/readme.md

 ## TODO

-- [ ] Delete full scans
+- [x] Delete full scans
+- [ ] Ability to download images with a scalebar
 - [ ] Download full scans
-- [ ] Display the image parameters in the frontend
-- [ ] Ability to download images with a scalebar
+- [ ] Delete Local Scans after Uploading
 - [x] Invert the sorting of the scans, newest first
 - [x] Add Scan ID as a filter parameters, also change the filter type of layers
+- [ ] Display the image parameters in the frontend
 - [ ] When deleting a flake in the flakeviewer open the next flake, dont fallback to the previous screen
   - Could be hard with the current implementation
 - [ ] Adding ability to mark flakes as used (modification of the database necessary)